lscambo13/ElegantMustard/README.md

 <hr>

 ### 🕵️ If it doesn't look correct for you,
-- use Barnchrift font (semi condensed) in Rivatuner [FOR VERSIONS INSPIRED FROM RETURNAL]
+- [use Barnchrift font (Semi Light Semi Condensed, size 7) in Rivatuner [FOR VERSIONS INSPIRED FROM RETURNAL]](https://github.com/lscambo13/ElegantMustard/blob/main/Guide/rtss_step_03-returnal.png)
+- [turn off On-Screen Display Shadow in Rivatuner [FOR VERSIONS INSPIRED FROM RETURNAL]](https://github.com/lscambo13/ElegantMustard/blob/main/Guide/rtss_step_03-returnal.png)
-- use Unispace font with shadow in Rivatuner [FOR VERSIONS INSPIRED FROM STEAM DECK]
+- [use Unispace font with shadow in Rivatuner [FOR VERSIONS INSPIRED FROM STEAM DECK]](https://github.com/lscambo13/ElegantMustard/blob/main/Guide/rtss_step_03-steamdeck.png)
 - increase on-screen zoom (slider) in Rivatuner
 - make sure you've ticked all the stats in Afterburner and RTSS
 - use Raster 3D text rendering in Rivatuner
+- check screenshots in the previous section

 <hr>